— About

 I’ve been building software for clients under one banner or another since 2008, and running my own companies since 2012.
 Each transition has been about getting the structure right for what I wanted to build next.

-2012 — Founded Bhavi Technologies India Pvt.
+— 2012 — Founded Bhavi Technologies India Pvt.
 Ltd. as a service company for global clients.
 A decade of long-running European engagements, mostly architecture and delivery for SaaS platforms.
 Dissolved in 2023.

-2023 — Started Krayons Technology as an independent consulting practice, refocused around a smaller portfolio of senior architecture and AI-integration engagements.
+— 2023 — Started Krayons Technology as an independent consulting practice, refocused around a smaller portfolio of senior architecture and AI-integration engagements.

 Same person, three chapters, seventeen years of work.
 The structure changes; the discipline doesn’t.

-Two products in active development under Kashi:
+Three products in active development across the Kashi brands:

 Employrax — an India-first HR and payroll SaaS designed for European SMBs.
 Multi-tenant from day one, with statutory compliance (TDS, PF, ESI, Form 16) as a first-class capability.
+Sits directly under Kashi Technology, separate from the AI-product brand.

-Both serve as proving grounds for the architectural patterns I deploy with clients.
+All three serve as proving grounds for the architectural patterns I deploy with clients.

 Manish Gaud, Vadodara, India.